RazeLighter777/pinpam/README.md

   };
 }
 ```

+  Notable toggle options under `security.pinpam`:
+  - `enableSystemAuthPin`: Inserts pinpam as a `sufficient` module for the `system-auth` PAM stack so services that reuse `system-auth` accept TPM PINs.
+  - `enableLoginPin`: Adds pinpam as a `sufficient` rule to the `login` PAM service for console logins.
+  - `enableSudoPin`: Enables PIN authentication within the sudo PAM stack.
+  - `enableHyprlockPin`: Enables PIN authentication for the Hyprlock PAM service when available.

 This will enable pinpam system-wide, including for sudo and Hyprlock (if installed).
 Adjust the `pinPolicy` values as needed for your security requirements.
 This will generate the necessary PAM configurations and udev rules automatically, and create the groups needed for tpm access.